python/cpython/Doc/extending/newtypes_tutorial.rst

        return 0;
    }

-With these changes, we can assure that the :attr:`first` and :attr:`last` members are never *NULL* so we can remove checks for *NULL* values in almost all cases.
+With these changes, we can assure that the ``first`` and ``last`` members are never *NULL* so we can remove checks for *NULL* values in almost all cases.
 This means that most of the :c:func:`Py_XDECREF` calls can be converted to :c:func:`Py_DECREF` calls.
 The only place we can't change these calls is in the ``tp_dealloc`` implementation, where there is the possibility that the initialization of these members failed in ``tp_new``.